shonrb/pigeon/README.md

 # Pigeon
 This is an interpreter for a toy programming language I designed.
-I built this as a programming exercise, and also to learn about language implementation and design.
+I built this as a programming exercise, and also to learn about language implementation.
 The name comes from linguistics, where a pidgin is an incomplete language with vocabulary and grammar from multiple other languages.

 ## Building
 Build using cargo: